steeleduncan/eyot/docs/docs/workers.md

 The fundamental threading primitive is a *worker*.
 All workers are created from a function, and they run on either GPU or CPU, applying that function to data passed to them.
-If the function returns that data can be read back from the worker.
+If the function returns data, that can be read back from the worker.

 A simple example of logging in a background CPU thread is